Barn Chores – Daily, Weekly, Monthly, and Yearly

 Medication check and vet kit mucking out.

 Nothing says “woefully unprepared” quite like an empty horse first aid kit or one that contains expired meds.
 Go through this monthly to organize and reorder.
-You may also need to consider moving some ingredients to fridges if your usual storage spot gets too hot or too cold.
+You may also consider moving some ingredients to fridges if your usual storage spot gets too hot or too cold.

 Check expiration dates often, as well as storage temperatures.